NOR 4: Integrative Rehabilitation of Complex, Multi-System Injury (incl. Concussion and Neuropathic Pain)

 - Reduced Practice Drag and Burnout:

 Dealing with Pain and Suffering is a “sticky” process!
 Understanding the processes presented in NOR 4 will make your practice more flexible and adaptive, with respect to meeting the needs of each client, and will also provide tools to reduce burnout.

 Please check the Course Calendar for NOR 4 dates.

 WHO IS THE PROGRAM INTENDED FOR?

-The program will likely be highly valuable for any rehabilitation specialist seeking to update their rehabilitation system as well as for recent grads seeking to learn a proven framework from which to launch their own successful rehabilitation program.
+The program will likely be highly valuable for any experienced rehabilitation specialist seeking to update their rehabilitation system as well as for recent grads seeking to learn a practical framework from which to launch their own successful rehabilitation program.

 - The base rate for this course (as with each of the 3-day, 25 hour, FNOR modules) is $1,250 (US).
 An early bird registration rate of $1050 is offered for registrations made 60 days ahead.